-Properties located on the above roads, or whose only access to Muswellbrook, Denman or Sandy Hollow is via these roads, are provided weekly services for collection of mixed solid waste (140 litre bins) and fortnightly collections of recyclable waste (240 litre bins).
-Alternate fortnightly collection of green waste for rural properties will be provided if requested and charged an annual charge for each service required.
+Properties located on the above roads, or whose only access to Muswellbrook, Denman or Sandy Hollow is via these roads, are provided weekly services forcollection of mixed solid waste (140 litre bins) and fortnightly collections of recyclable waste (240 litre bins).
+Alternate fortnightly collection of green waste for rural properties will be provided if requested and charged an annual chargefor each service required.

-Where new services are commenced throughout the year; charges are calculated as a proportion of the annual charge.
+Where new services are commenced throughout the year; charges arecalculated as a proportion of the annual charge.

-a) Domestic Waste Management Service
+Domestic Waste Management Service

-Under the Local Government Act, 1993 Section 504 (1) provides:
+Under section 504 of the Local Government Act:

-- 1. A Council must not apply income from an ordinary rate towards the cost of providing domestic waste management services. - 2.
-Income to be applied by a Council towards the cost of providing domestic waste management services must be obtained from the making and levying of a charge.

-Income obtained from charges for domestic waste management must be calculated so as to not exceed the reasonable cost to the Council of providing those services.
+- A Council must not apply income from an ordinary rate towards the cost of providing domestic waste management services. - Income to be applied by a Council towards the cost of providing domestic waste management services must be obtained from the making and levying of a charge. - Income obtained from charges for domestic waste management must be calculated to not exceed the reasonable cost to the Council of providing those services.

 Council determines the Domestic Waste Charge carefully following these requirements.
-The charge is set at a rate that covers the cost of collecting and the disposal or recycling of the collected waste as well as the administration of the service.
-The processes involved in determining the charge are audited by Council's independent auditor.
+The charge is set at a rate that covers the cost of collectingand the disposal or recycling of the collected waste as well as the administration of the service.
+The processes involved in determining thecharge are audited by Council's independent auditor.

-b) Waste Management Service Availability Charge
+Waste Management Service Availability Charge

-Under Section 496 of the Act, Council is required to levy a charge on all rateable land that is situated within the area in which a domestic waste management service is available, whether occupied land or vacant land.
+Under section 496 of the Local Government Act, Council is required to levy a charge on each parcel of rateable land that is situated within the area in which a domestic waste management service is available, whether occupied land or vacant land.

-c) Waste Management Service (other than Domestic Waste Management Service)
+Waste Management Service (other than Domestic Waste Management Service)

-Under Section 501 of the Act, Council may levy a charge for the provision of waste management services (other than domestic waste management services) which may be levied on each assessment for which the service is provided or proposed to be provided.
+Under section 501 of the Local Government Act, Council may levy a charge for the provision of waste management services (other than domestic waste management services) which may be levied on each parcel of rateable land for which the service is provided or proposed to be provided.